bmc-cs-software-analysis/383/activity.md

 ## Resources
 1. [AFL++](https://aflplus.plus/)

-## PART 1: Fuzzing with AFL

-In this part of the assignment, you will use AFL++ to fuzz C programs.

-First, to gain familiarity, take a look at each of the sample programs.
+## Setup

-Download the files with
+0. Download the target files with
 `wget https://bmc-cs-software-analysis.github.io/383/activities/sanity1.c`
 `wget https://bmc-cs-software-analysis.github.io/383/activities/easy1.c`
 `wget https://bmc-cs-software-analysis.github.io/383/activities/easy2.c`
 `wget https://bmc-cs-software-analysis.github.io/383/activities/path1.c`
 `wget https://bmc-cs-software-analysis.github.io/383/activities/path2.c`
 `wget https://bmc-cs-software-analysis.github.io/383/activities/path3.c`
+1. Install docker
+2. `sudo docker pull aflplusplus/aflplusplus:latest`
+3. `sudo docker run -ti -v FULL_PATH_TO_THIS_ACTIVITY:/src aflplusplus/aflplusplus`

+If you run `ls /src/` you should see the downloaded files.

+## PART 1: Manually Crash the Programs

+In this part of the assignment, you will use AFL++ to fuzz C programs.

+First, to gain familiarity, take a look at each of the sample programs.

 Let's start with the simplest program: `sanity1.c`